 Before you can publish your work you need:

-There are many free git hosters available, I can recommend Gitorious as it's free software just like Smuxi.
+There are many free git hosters available, I can recommend GitHub as it's easy to use and free.
 So sign up and create an empty repository there.

 You will also need a redmine account if you don't have already for Smuxi's ticket system.
 For that just sign up here.